abhilashindulkar/misc/tools/README.md

 ## kubectx
 [kubectx](https://github.com/ahmetb/kubectx) is a tool to switch between contexts (clusters) on kubectl faster. kubens is a tool to switch between Kubernetes namespaces (and configure them for kubectl) easily.

+## Karpenter
+[Karpenter](https://karpenter.sh/)  improves the efficiency and cost of running workloads on Kubernetes clusters by:

+Watching for pods that the Kubernetes scheduler has marked as unschedulable Evaluating scheduling constraints (resource requests, nodeselectors, affinities, tolerations, and topology spread constraints) requested by the pods
+Provisioning nodes that meet the requirements of the pods Removing the nodes when the nodes are no longer needed

 # Terraform